 M1 selective blockers: Pirenzepine and telenzepine

 - Atropine is a tertiary amine belladonna alkaloid.
 It is relatively lipid-soluble and readily crosses membrane barriers.
 Atropine has a high affinity for muscarinic receptors.

 - Eliminated partially by metabolism in the liver and partially unchanged in urine.

 - Half-life is 2–4 hours and the duration of action is 4–8 hours.
 However, ocular retention is more than 72 hours.

 Mechanism of action of antimuscarinic drugs

 Muscarinic blocking agents bind competitively and prevent acetylcholine from binding to the sites.
 However, their antagonistic actions can be reduced by increasing the concentration of the muscarinic agonists.

-Always remember: Their action on organ systems will always be opposite to the cholinergic agonists.
+Always remember: Their action on organ systems will always be opposite to the action of cholinergic agonists.